socrata/datasync/resources/conditions-restrictions.md

   #### Datatype Restrictions

-  Here are some specific notes for how data should be formatted in order to pass validation
+  Data must be formatted as follows to pass validation:

   | Datatype    | Restrictions/Notes
 | ------------- | ------------------------------
 | Text | If `emptyTextIsNull` is true, an empty cell will be converted to a SoQL "null" value.
 Otherwise it will be stored as an empty text value.
-| Formatted Text | Note that because core significantly processes formatted text, the presence of formatted text in a dataset will cause many replace operations to be full replaces.
+| Formatted Text | Due to the complexity involved in analyzing formatted text, DataSync assumes that all formatted text columns represent changes.
+Because of this datasets containing formatted text may take longer to ingress.
 | Number | Must use only numerals plus a decimal point (period), possibly with scientific notation (e.g., 6.02e+23).
 There can be no commas grouping digits.
 This applies even if the dataset is in a locale that uses a comma as the decimal point and a period to group digits.
 | Money | The currency symbol must not be present.
 Follows the same rules as Number.
 | Percent | The percent symbol must not be present.
 45% should be represented as 45 not 0.45.
 | Date & Time | If the `floatingTimestampFormat` is "ISO8601" data must be in the following format:  yyyy-mm-ddTHH:mm:ss
 | Date & Time (with timezone) | If the `fixedTimestampFormat` is "ISO8601" data must be in the following format:  yyyy-mm-ddTHH:mm:ssz, where "z" is a four-digit-plus-sign offset from UTC (e.g., "-0800") or "Z" (which is  a synonym for "+0000").
 | Location | A human-readable US address with a (latitude, longitude) pair.
 Example (Note that this must be all a single CSV value, and therefore quoted appropriately): "123 Main St. Mytown, YN 12345 (-123.4324235, 33.234546324)".
 The address, city, state, zip, and coordinate sub-parts are all optional.
 The system will guess about breaking it apart into the location value’s constituent parts.
-If your data does not include the coordinate pair, the server will attempt to geocode the address, and so `ignoreServerLatLong` should be set to "true" for the column so that the geocoded values do not cause unnecessary replacement of rows.
-See also `syntheticLocations` for a possibly more reliable way to construct location columns.
+If your data does not include the coordinate pair, the server will attempt to geocode the address.
+For fastest performance when using Socrata geocoding, `ignoreServerLatLong` should be set to "true" so that the geocoded values do not cause unnecessary replacement of rows.
+See also `syntheticLocations`.
 | Website URL | Must be a bare URL, such as http://www.google.com, or in the format 'Google (http://www.google.com)'.
 | Email | Must be in the format foo@foo.com.
 | Checkbox | Either "true" or "false".
 For data stored in the old backend, missing values are treated as false.